 Pens, Sens, Preds, Ducks traded their way to NHL's final 4

-Ottawa Senators' Bobby Ryan scores [ast Pittsburgh Penguins goalie Marc-Andre Fleury after getting by Olli Maatta during the overtime period of Game 1 of the Eastern Conference final in the NHL hockey Stanley Cup... .
-Nashville Predators' Ryan Johansen celebrates after scoring a goal against the Anaheim Ducks during the first period of Game 2 of the Western Conference final in the NHL hockey Stanley Cup playoffs, Sunday, May 14, 2017, ... .
+Ottawa Senators' Bobby Ryan, left, celebrates with teammates Mark Stone and Jean-Gabriel Pageau after scoring the game-winning goal against the Pittsburgh Penguins during the overtime period of Game 1 of the Eastern Conference final in the NHL hockey Stanley Cup playoffs, Saturday, May 13, 2017, in Pittsburgh.
+Ottawa won 2-1 in overtime.

 Add your comments below